FrankThomasTveter/astro-api/README.md

 # astro-api
-Standalone astro-api for yr.no (for Ubuntu Xenial, Apache2 webserver)
+Standalone version of the yr.no Astronomical almanac algorithm.
+Installation instructions for clean install of Apache2 webserver on Ubuntu Xenial.
+See http://github.com/FrankThomasTveter/astro-api/wiki for more details.